Airbnb is one of the biggest success stories of the modern age.

 Instead, use a business roadmap.

-By boiling down your big idea to key steps, you'll keep your audience engaged and focused on the benefits of your strategy, rather than the difficult implementation details.
+By boiling down your big idea into key steps, you'll keep your audience engaged and focused on the benefits of your strategy rather than the difficult implementation details.

 Historically, business plans have been an essential document for any business.

 As little as a decade ago, if you approached someone with a business concept without a fully bound, multi-page business plan, you'd have been called naive and underprepared.